 Indeed, McGillivray displayed rather more hauteur in his conversation with Smith than one would expect from a southeastern Indian leader, especially one on a diplomatic mission.
 His arrogant posture toward Georgia, I suspect, was just that, a pose.
 Native American diplomatic conferences were always stagy and dramatic events, though they differed in one significant way from stage plays: the Indian "actors" usually got to write their own parts.
-McG had apparently, in this exchange at least, decided to adopt the role and dialogue of a triumphant but magnanimous general.
+McG had apparently, in this exchange at least, decided to adopt the role of a triumphant but magnanimous general.
 Perhaps he modeled his part on some of the reading he had done while he was a boy, attending school with white colonists' children in Smith's own hometown of Charleston, South Carolina.
 The cultural distance between nabob and warlord wasn't always as great as one might assume.